kongondo/MenuBuilder/README.md

 GPL2

 ## Changelog

+### Version 0.2.6
+1. Added the properties numChildren, totalChildren and showMoreText for use with getMenuItems().
+2. Added option maximum_children_per_parent to limit the maximum number of (included) children a menu item can return.
+3. Refactored code to improve efficiency.

 ### Version 0.2.5
 1. Fixed typos and minor bugs where we needed to check if a variable was an array first before counting it.